Debaditya-Som/Debaditya-Som/README.md

 - 🌱 Learning DevOps and Cloud Computing
+- 🎓 Alpha Microsoft Learn Students Ambassador
 - 🎓 GeeksforGeeks Campus Ambassador at Academy Of Technology
 - 🎓 Cloud Associate at Google Developer Student Clubs AOT
 - 🎓 Member of Core as well as Tech Team and Marketing Team at Resourcio Community
 - 👯 Looking to collaborate on Open Source Contributions
 - 💬 Ask me about ..
-Coding , Football & Open Source
+Coding, Football & Open Source
 - 📫 How to reach me: debadityasom04@gmail.com

  ### GitHub Stats: